tommybobbins/AWSDevOpsExam/README.md

    * 5000 requests/second concurrent
    * 10,000 requests/second steady-state
    * HTTP 429 status code is returned if these are exceeded.
+ * To interact with DynamoDB directly, an *Integration Request* is created.

 ## AWS Step Functions